How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 product validation stage

-The product validation stage is the last stage in the process when you validate a business idea to become 100% sure that the idea will succeed.
+The product validation stage is the last stage in the process, during which you validate a business idea to be 100% sure that it will succeed.

-When you come to this stage, you are already sure that there is enough big market for your product/service.
-People are starving for the solution and willing to pay you.
-Additionally, you are sure that there is enough interest for a potential product through the idea validation stage.
+When you come to this stage, you are already sure that there is enough of a big market for your product/service.
+People are starving for a solution and are willing to pay you.
+Additionally, you are sure that there is enough interest for a potential product through the idea validation phase.
 Also, you want to ensure that people will buy from you.

-What you need to do is to acquire early adopters for your MVP through different forms of teasing.
-You already have surveyed potential customers or potential customers with whom you have talked in person in the previous stage.
-It is important before you launch your MVP to have a critical mass of testers and early adopters.
+You need to acquire early adopters for your MVP through different forms of teasing.
+In the previous stage, you already surveyed potential customers or potential customers with whom you talked in person.
+Before you launch your MVP, it is important to have a critical mass of testers and early adopters.
 You need to get enough feedback from them to validate your MVP.

-It is important to ask for payment on day one when you launch your MVP.
-In such a way, you can also analyze your pricing model and check if you need to change something.
-Your prices will impact your sales quantity.
-Sales and prices will impact your income and the profitability of your products.
+When launching your MVP, it is important to ask for payment on day one.
+This allows you to analyze your pricing model and determine if you need to change anything.
+Your prices will impact your sales quantity, income, and product profitability.

-At this stage, you will need to build an MVP (Minimum Viable Product).
-MVP is the smallest thing you can make to start the validation of the product.
+You will need to build an MVP (Minimum Viable Product) at this stage.
+MVP is the smallest thing you can make to start validating the product.
 On the other side, it is important to work on your MVP.
 Include all desirable functionalities you have approved from the previous two stages in this validation process.
-In such a way, you can be able to prove or disprove your business idea.
+In such a way, you can prove or disprove your business idea.

-The first thing you will need to do at this stage of the validation process is to decide what to include in the MVP.
-So, you need to check all the information you have collected from the previous two stages through analysis, surveys, and interviews.
+At this stage of the validation process, you will first need to decide what to include in the MVP.
+So, you must check all the information you collected from the previous two stages through analysis, surveys, and interviews.
 The purpose is to use this analysis to decide what features to include in your first MVP and what needs to contain your total offer.
-Cut everything out that previous stages proved that not bring substantial value to the customers.
+Cut everything out that previous stages did not bring substantial value to the customers.

 As an MVP, you can use wireframes, prototypes, and mock-ups.
-You want to get a strong positive reaction from customers at this stage when you validate the business idea.
-You have already invested enough time and effort in the whole process, and you don’t want to screw at the end.
+When you validate the business idea, you want to get a strong positive reaction from customers at this stage.
+You have already invested enough time and effort in the whole process, and you don’t want to screw up at the end.

 Do the customers buy and use your product (MVP)?